-Michael Lewis - Program Coordinator
+Michael Lewis

-Dr. Lewis is a Licensed Professional Clinical Counselor with over 20 years of experience.
-He graduated with a master's and a doctorate in Counselor Education from The Ohio State University in 2003 and 2016, respectively.
+Dr. Lewis is a Licensed Professional Clinical Counselor with nearly 20 years of experience.
+He graduated with his Master's and Doctorate in Counselor Education from The Ohio State University in 2003 and 2016, respectively.
 He has experience working with adolescents and adults through various settings such as addictions, college counseling, and private practice.
-He has been a clinical supervisor helping to train new professionals for over 12 years.
-He has served as part of the Ohio Counseling Association for the past six years currently serving as the President-Elect and liaison to the Ohio Counselor, Social Worker, and Marriage and Family Board of Ohio and is a past president of the Ohio College Counseling Association.
-He has presented both regionally and nationally on topics such as process addictions, clinical diagnosis and treatment specific to the use of dialectical behavioral therapy, supervision techniques, and ethical decision making.
+He has been a clinical supervisor helping to train new professionals for over 10 years.
+He has served as part of the Ohio Counseling Association for the past five years and is a past president of the Ohio College Counseling Association.
+He has presented both regionally and nationally on topics of process addictions, clinical diagnosis and treatment specific to the use of dialectical behavioral therapy, and ethical decision making.
 His research areas include counselor development, counselor supervision, addictions, and wellness.